yuboona/punctuation-restoration-pytorch/README.md

   1. In windows: execute `start run.bat` in the cmd in this dir.
   2. In linux: execute `run.sh` in bash in this dir.

+or

+- Run the code
+  1. In windows CMD: execute `python train_use_conf.py > ./log/blstm &`  at root dir of this projct.
+  2. In linux bash: execute `python train_use_conf.py > ./log/blstm &` at root dir of this projct.

 ---------------------*en_version*-------------------------

 ## Main module